ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-153-task-2.md

 ---
-title: "Challenge 153 Task #2 - Even more factorials and what the fuck are factorions?"
+title: "Challenge 153 Task #2 - Even more factorials and what the fac are factorions?"
 ---

 ## Task #2 - Factorions